junxit/us-congress-bills-114/bill.md

   > - **(4)** *Additional requirements related to acquisitions in Lake Tahoe Basin Management Unit* With respect to any land acquisition under this subsection within the Lake Tahoe Basin Management Unit that is proposed after the date of the enactment of the Lake Tahoe Restoration Act of 2015, the Secretary of Agriculture shall, before executing the land acquisition—
   >   - **(A)** obtain the consent of each county within whose boundaries the parcel of land is located; and
   >   - **(B)** certify that, in addition to being environmentally sensitive land, the parcel of land will provide critical access for recreational use and resolve significant inholding issues in that the parcel is wholly surrounded by National Forest System land.

+## § 11.
+Availability of categorical exclusion for Lake Tahoe herbicide applications to control certain aquatic weeds

+- **(a)** *Finding* Congress finds that ongoing efforts to eradicate Eurasian watermilfoil and curlyleaf pondweed in Lake Tahoe, using mechanical methods has had only limited success, threatening the rest of Lake Tahoe with the spread of these non-native aquatic invasive plants.
+- **(b)** *Availability of categorical exclusion* Any project to be conducted by the Tahoe Regional Planning Agency that will use a registered herbicide to eradicate Eurasian watermilfoil and curlyleaf pondweed from the south end of Lake Tahoe, known as the Lake Tahoe Keys, is categorically excluded from the requirements of the National Environmental Policy Act of 1969 (42 U.S.C.
+4331 et seq.).
+- **(c)** *Registered herbicide defined* In this section, the term “registered herbicide” means a herbicide that is approved by the United States Environmental Protection Agency and the California Environmental Protection Agency for aquatic use.